 During my time in San Juan I attempted to drown out past memories through alcohol only to wake the next day with those memories still being there.
 Many times I could have slipped out of this life to face the terrible consequences of a literal burning Hell.
 I am so thankful for the saving grace of God, through His Son, and a Savior, Jesus Christ, who would one day give me that inner peace I was searching for.

 Many cancer patients bear the message "I am a survivor."
 Of my tour of duty in San Juan I can say that I truly was a survivor because of one who was watching over me, even though I had not yet acknowledged Him.
 A book could be written concerning my misdeeds while serving in San Juan, and elsewhere.
 I have much to be thankful for!

-During my short stay on staff I did experience some moments of reality of military duty.
+During my brief stay on staff I did experience some moments of reality of military duty.
 The USS Boxer, and other ships deployed with COMPHIBRON TEN, helped evacuate some 3000 U. S. and foreign nationals from the Dominican Republic during an uprising in that country.
-I saw, through intelligence reports, what remained of many who had been thrown over a cliff into the sea, and what remained of them after the sharks had finished what the rebels had started.
+I saw, through intelligence reports, what remained of many who having been thrown over a cliff into the sea; after the sharks had finished what the rebels had started.
 It was an eye opener towards the reality of warfare and its nasty business.

 I saw the U. S. Marines depart the ship in good spirits but return with solemn looks on their faces.
 Some came back wounded and a call for volunteers to give blood was given.
 I went to donate my blood and while there I witnessed one Marine, who could have been not been more than 18 or 19 years old lying in front of me with his shirt off revealing a tiny hole in his chest about the size of a pencil in diameter.
 A Navy Chief Petty Officer said, "He's meat throw him in the freezer."
 I thought that comment to be cold and insensitive and did not realize that the rigors of warfare might prompt such a response.